amwebexpert/idgen/README.md

 ## Directions for future work

+* It would probably be more appropriate to use POST verb and return HTTP 201 (as opposed to GET and HTTP 200)
+* My first though was to make usage of UUID (instead of long datatype) in case we would like to expose APIs like namespace maintenance (CRUD operations).
+However performance would then be affected since UUID generation is slower than integers generation, so not sure I would go the UUID way, see discussions here: https://stackoverflow.com/questions/7114694/should-i-use-uuids-for-resources-in-my-public-api.
 * Scaling the application
     * should be as simple as deploying more instances of the application and configuring load balancing stuff depending on the target cloud platform
     * a single database instance would be enough for multiple app instances
-* My first though was to make usage of UUID (instead of long datatype) in case we would like to expose APIs like namespace maintenance (CRUD operations).
-However performance would then be affected since UUID generation is slower than integers generation, so not sure I would go the UUID way, see discussions here: https://stackoverflow.com/questions/7114694/should-i-use-uuids-for-resources-in-my-public-api.

 ##### Note regarding H2: